rlgomes/corun/README.md

-The results of my tests are pretty impressive but I realize this library still needs a few features and may certainly have situations where it does not outperform the other two approaches.
+The results of my tests are pretty impressive but I realize this library still needs a few features and may certainly have situations where it does not outperform the other two approache.